 Children of undocumented (illegal) immigrants who were, like their parents, born outside the United States have no more rights to U.S. citizenship than their parents do.
-Despite various legislative proposals, the U.S. immigration laws currently contain no special provisions based on the age at which a person arrived in the United States.
+Despite various legislative proposals, the U.S. immigration laws currently contain no special citizenship-related provisions based on the age at which a person arrived in the United States.

 However, children of undocumented immigrants who were born in the United States become U.S. citizens automatically.
 The parent(s)' immigration status is not taken into account.
 This is due to the 14th Amendment of the U.S. Constitution, which reads that:

 All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and the State wherein they reside.

-Citizenship is the highest status available under the U.S. immigration laws.
+Citizenship is the highest status available under U.S. immigration law.
 As a native-born U.S. citizen, the child in question will be granted all of the rights that every other citizen is entitled to, such as the rights to vote, assume public office, and be immune from deportation (removal).

-Yes, there are many people within the United States who believe that children of illegal immigrants should not be given U.S. citizenship status.
-They argue that allowing such children citizenship was not the original intent of the drafters of the 14th Amendment (who didn't even address the topic of immigration, because no limits then existed on who could enter the United States in the first place).
-So far, however, no actual change is in the works.
+There are many people within the United States who believe that children of illegal immigrants should not be given U.S. citizenship status.
+They argue that allowing such children citizenship was not the original intent of the drafters of the 14th Amendment (who didn't address the topic of immigration at all, because no limits then existed on who could enter the United States).
+Thus far, however, no actual change or amendment is in the works.

 Although the parents of U.S. citizens are considered their "immediate relatives," the citizen cannot use this as a basis to help the parents immigrate until the citizen is age 21.
 This is obviously a long time to wait.